robindrost/docs-1/docs/security.md

 ```

 ## Stream Key
-The Livery Platform utilizes an RTMP or SRT stream for the first mile delivery to the cloud encoder.
+The Livery platform utilizes an RTMP or SRT stream for the first mile delivery to the cloud encoder.
 To authenticate a live stream with the Livery Cloud encoder, a Stream Key is used.
 The key can be copied or regenerated via the ‘Stream Details’ page in the Livery portal.

 <p align="center">
 <img src="security/Stream-Key-1.png" width="500"/>